 While you may use generative AI tools to help you bounce ideas, look up terms, and contextualize concepts, it is crucial to ensure that your final submission reflects your own understanding and analysis of the topic.
 Any indication of misuse, such as copying and pasting responses directly from generative AI outputs, will result in a zero score for that question or assignment.
+This is consistent with UF's official policy on plagiarism and proper attribution of sources.
+We utilize AI-detection tools in our written assignments.
 Remember, a primary goal of our course assignments is to develop your critical thinking, i.e., via your scientific literacy, presentation, and writing skills.
 This requires that you engage thoughtfully with the material.
 Accordingly, we expect that your own original insights will be reflected in your work.